ranjan-kumar-01/javascript-concepts/array/array.md

 2. filter() - This method creates a new array with only elements that passes the condition inside the provided function.

-3. sort() - This method is used to arrange/sort array’s elements either in ascending or descending order.
+3. sort() - This method is used to arrange/sort array’s elements either in ascending or descending order. **The items are sorted as strings by default.

 4. forEach() - This method helps to loop over array by executing a provided callback function for each element in an array.